SirPole/live-form-validation/README.md

 ------------
 All you need is to link `index.js` file from to your HTML document.
 That's it!

-The script already contains the `netteForms.js` file, so don't use it again and remove it from your HTML document.

 Options
 -------
 You can change default options by calling `LiveForm.setOptions({ ... });` **after** including the script.
 Give only options that you want to change.
 For example: